A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Model equations of ADM1-R3

-Tab.~\ref{tab:inlet_concentrations} summarizes the influent concentrations of individual substrates and the constant mixture according to Fig.~\ref{fig:feeding_pattern}.
+Table~\ref{tab:inlet_concentrations} summarizes the influent concentrations of individual substrates and the constant mixture according to Fig.~\ref{fig:feeding_pattern}.

-Values of the normalization matrices $T$ in Tab.~\ref{tab:normalization} were obtained with default model parameter values $\theta$ (cf. Tab.~\ref{tab:meth:time_variant_params}) and average feed volume flow of the dynamic feeding schedule during the synthetic simulation scenario.
+Values of the normalization matrices $T$ in Table~\ref{tab:normalization} were obtained with default model parameter values $\theta$ (cf. Table~\ref{tab:meth:time_variant_params}) and average feed volume flow of the dynamic feeding schedule during the synthetic simulation scenario.